amazeeio/docs/local_docker_development/local_docker_development.md

 ### [Part I: Shared Docker Containers](./shared_containers.md)

 The shared docker containers for HAProxy and the SSH Agent, these are used by all other containers in order to properly work.
-They are started with the `docker-compose.yml` in the repo folder.
+They are started either with `cachalot` for OSX or `pygmy` for Linux.

 ### [Part II: Example Containers](./drupal_site_containers.md)